-\paragraph{Rubric Statistics Overview.} We analyze the curated rubric set along three axes: (i) domain coverage (instruction following, reasoning, general helpfulness; Figure~\ref{fig:pie_chart}); (ii) the balance between \emph{hard rules} and \emph{principles} as well as the length of prompts and rubrics (Figure~\ref{fig:hist}); and (iii) semantic diversity of prompt topics, visualized via t-SNE on embeddings from Qwen-3-Embedding-0.6B~\citep{zhang2025qwen3} (Figure~\ref{fig:tsne_plot}).
+\textbf{Rubric Statistics Overview.} We analyze the curated rubric set along three axes: (1) domain coverage (instruction following, reasoning, general helpfulness; Figure~\ref{fig:pie_chart}); (2) the balance between \emph{hard rules} and \emph{principles} as well as the length of prompts and rubrics (Figure~\ref{fig:hist}); and (3) semantic diversity of prompt topics, visualized via t-SNE on embeddings from Qwen-3-Embedding-0.6B~\citep{zhang2025qwen3} (Figure~\ref{fig:tsne_plot}).
 These statistics confirm that the synthesized rubrics provide comprehensive, yet discriminative coverage, forming a foundation for rubric-based reward modeling.